maatheusgouveia/posterr/README.md

 To start the server run on your terminal the command `yarn server` or `npm run server` after running the installation command

+## Running the project

+To run this project on your computer execute the command `yarn start` or `npm start` on your terminal

 ### Home

 ![](./.github/home.png)